dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 }
 ```

-We'll use an RxJS [subscription](http://reactivex.io/rxjs/class/es6/Subscription.js~Subscription.html) to _subscribe_ to the observable created by our HTTP request (to be defined in the Deal Service, which we'll create shortly), and take some action once a value is available to either set the `publicDeals` member, or to define an `error`.
-We need to add the `OnDestroy` lifecycle hook with an `ngOnDestroy()` method that unsubscribes when the component is destroyed to prevent memory leaks.
+We'll use a RxJS [subscription](http://reactivex.io/rxjs/class/es6/Subscription.js~Subscription.html) to _subscribe_ to the observable created by our HTTP request (to be defined in the Deal Service, which we'll create shortly), and take some action once a value is available to either set the `publicDeals` member, or to define an `error`.
+We need to add the `OnDestroy` lifecycle hook with a `ngOnDestroy()` method that unsubscribes when the component is destroyed to prevent memory leaks.

 Next, let's build the view of our public deals component.
 We'll do this in the `public-deals.component.html` file.
 Our view will be a mixture of HTML and Angular sugar.
 Let's take a look at our implementation.